barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 We all know that array or vector access using operator `[]` can cause out of bounds access.
 For example, for `std::vector` it does [not perform bounds checking](https://en.cppreference.com/w/cpp/container/vector/operator_at), so an illegal memory access can occurr unnoticed[^arrays].
-The problem is not that this is possible at all, since a low level language that cares about performance _must_ offer these kinds of unchecked accesses.
-The problem is that this basic way to access a vector element, deep in every programmers DNA, is inherently unsafe.
+The problem is not that this is possible at all, since a systems language that cares about performance _must_ offer these kinds of unchecked accesses.
+The problem is that this most fundamental way to access a vector element, deep in every programmers DNA, is inherently unsafe.

 There is, of course a bounds-checked API for element access using